Nipuni35/Nipuni35/README.md

 ## Hi there 👋
-- 🔭 I’m a recent masters graduate (Computer Science) of University of Alberta.
+- 🔭 I’m a masters graduate (Computer Science) of University of Alberta, working as a Software Developer at IBM Canada.
 - 👩‍💻 Highly motivated professional with a passion for Software Engineering.
 Armed with a strong background in Software Development, especially in Java.
 - 👩‍🔬 I bring a unique blend of technical proficiency including data structures and algorithms, code optimization (e.g., code quality), and debugging/ troubleshooting and soft skills including communication, collaboration, problem-solving.
 - 💻 I have experience in developing different scalable platforms in microservice architectures, troubleshooting, and familiarity in DevOps tools (e.g., Kubernetes, Docker, Jenkins).
-- 🔎 **Currently seeking opportunities to contribute to innovative projects, collaborating with different functional teams**.

 - <a href="https://drive.google.com/file/d/1KPmyiT6MyGRk-FpXhMHCBYFRS5W30_yq/preview"><i>Updated Resume</i></a>

 ![](https://komarev.com/ghpvc/?username=Nipuni35&color=red)